-I’m very picky when it comes to what I put on my face.
-This has a lot to do with my sensitive skin.
+I’m very picky when it comes to what I put on my face, which has a lot to do with my sensitive skin.

-In this article I will talk about the health benefits of CBD and explain how you can easily make your own homemade CBD salve, then this article is for you.
+In this article I talk about the health benefits of CBD and I explain how you can easily make your own homemade CBD salve, then this article is for you.

-Diet and lifestyle have a huge impact on our skin, but skincare products are also important.
+Diet and lifestyle have a huge impact on our skin, as well as using the right kind of skincare products.

 Over the past decade I’ve only been using natural, non-toxic skincare products and the transformation has been truly impressive.